Google Developers: Google Developer Groups

 Google Developer Groups (GDGs) are communities of developers who are interested in Google's developer technology products and platforms.
 A GDG can take many forms—from just a few people getting together, to large gatherings with demos and tech talks, to events like code sprints and hackathons.
 As of June 2020, there are currently 1000+ GDGs worldwide.
 DevFest is one of these events.

+Experts

+A Google Developer Expert (GDE) is a person recognized by Google as having exemplary expertise in Google Developer and open-source technologies and products.
+GDEs are awarded by membership in the Google Developers Experts program, established and administered by Google.
+GDEs have a tenure of one year which can be extended upon continuous active contribution to the developer and open source community of that product.
+A Google Developers Expert cannot be a Google employee whilst a member of the program.
+GDEs are not permitted to "make any statements on behalf of Google or any Google company" and be clear that any opinions are not those of Google.

+As of June 2023, according to the GDE program website, there were more than 1,000 people with this designation.